National Youth Service (Kenya): History

-To address these challenges, the government in 2018 began a journey of reforms at NYS that was aimed at dealing with endemic integrity problems, building capacity and professionalizing the organization.
+In 2013, the then-president Uhuru Kenyatta's government undertook efforts to make the NYS a major institution for youth empowerment.
+The organization's budget was increased by 1000% in 2014, but the organization struggled with managing this budget.
+To address these challenges, in 2008 the government carried out reforms of NYS that was aimed at dealing with endemic integrity problems, building capacity and professionalizing the organization.
 NYS was made a parastatal with a council to run its affairs.